kveskimae/webcrawler/README.md

 ## Crawling a domain

-Crawling domain relies on external library Crawler4j, which is an open source Java crawler.
+Crawling a domain is done by *SitemapCrawlController* , which relies on external open source Java crawler [Crawler4j](https://github.com/yasserg/crawler4j).

 For future references, Crawler4j has a limitation in architecture, where crawling is started with providing crawler class.
 This makes implementing crawling of several sites a tricky endeavour: